 Style Notes: From the midi length to the snakeskin fabric, we can totally imagine this Cindy Crawford dress being worn by someone on Instagram this season.
 It might've had a bit of a dip in the intervening years, but animal print is officially cool again.

-Style Notes: This stunning blush pink red carpet look remains one of the most iconic dresses of all time, the color of which is so on trend for fall/winter 2019.
+Style Notes: This stunning blush pink red carpet look remains one of the most iconic dresses of all time.
 We've spotted plenty of Scandi influencers in soft-pink gowns worn with cowboy boots.
 Gwyneth Paltrow was so ahead of her time.

 Style Notes: Helena Bonham-Carter rocked the gothic look in this sheer-sleeve red carpet gown, which she styled with a gold chain necklace (also very on trend right now).
 There are plenty of copycat sheer dresses and tops around this season, which we'll be wearing with our favorite denim and strappy sandals for a night out.